shedock/shedock/README.md

 Shedock will generate the most ethically minimal `Dockerfile` for your shell script.
 This means.

 - Automatically detecting and adding your script & shell dependencies to the final Docker image.
-- Add only the stuff _absolutely_ required to run your script.
+- Add only the stuff _absolutely_ required to run your script and get rid of unnecessary things.
 - This ultimately results in a smaller image size.

 ### You own it